Precise measurement of the $D^+_s$ lifetime at Belle II

 In summary, we have used $116\times 10^3$ $D_s^+\ra\phi\pi^+$ decays reconstructed in 207~fb$^{-1}$ of data recorded by Belle~II in $e^+e^-$ collisions at or near the $\Upsilon(4S)$ resonance to measure the $D_s^+$ lifetime.
 The result is

 where the first uncertainty is statistical and the second is systematic.
 This is the most precise measurement to date.
-It is consistent with, but has twice the precision of, the current world-average value of $(504\pm 4)$~fs~\cite{ParticleDataGroup:2022pth}.
+It is consistent with, but has half the uncertainty of, the current world-average value of $(504\pm 4)$~fs~\cite{ParticleDataGroup:2022pth}.
 It is also consistent with theory predictions~\cite{Lenz:2014jha, PhysRevD.88.034004,Gratrex:2022xpm}.
+The high precision results from significantly improved decay-time resolution as compared to previous $e^+e^-$ experiments.
+This is due to the smaller beam sizes of SuperKEKB, which reduce uncertainty on the IP, and to the smaller radius of the first layer of the vertex detector.